 Click HERE to see a range of solvent dyes suited to tinting Pure Tung oil.

 The great majority of Wood finishes can be grouped as either OIL or MEMBRANE finishes.

 Oil finishes can be commercial formulations with names such as Danish Oil, Teak Oil, Tung Oil Finish or Buffing Oil.
 The precise ingredients and their proportions is typically proprietary information.
-Tung oil remains an expensive ingredient so many of these commercial formulations contain a limited amount of tung oil - in some cases as little as 3% - and use cheaper, non drying extender oils which then require toxic dryers to get the extender oils to cure and additional anti fungal additives to deal with the tendency of the extender oils to promote fungal growth.
+Tung oil remains an expensive ingredient so many of these commercial formulations contain a limited amount of tung oil - in some cases as little as 3% - and use cheaper, non drying extender oils which, as noted, require toxic dryer additives to get the extender oils to cure and additional anti fungal additives to deal with the tendency of the extender oils to promote fungal growth.

 As a general statement nut oils derived from trees are, for wood finishing purposes, more robust than seed oils e.g. linseed.
 The tree nut or seed oils of particular interest to wood finishing are those which have a "drying" characteristic.
 They include Linseed (both Raw and so called Boiled, which is, these days, usually raw with chemical dryers added), walnut, poppy seed and tung oils.

 These oils can be classed as unsaturated drying oils and it is this characteristic which makes an oil of interest to wood finishers.
 A drying oil is an oil which hardens to a tough, solid film after a period of exposure to air.
 The term "drying" is a misnomer - the oil does not harden through the evaporation of water or other carrier solvents as do many skin finish formulations, but through a chemical reaction in which oxygen is absorbed from the environment (auto-oxidation).